antzol/YetAnotherFFmpegPlayer/README.md

 # Yet Another FFmpeg Player
 Simple media player based on Qt framework and FFmpeg/LibAV library.

+Allows to play media from:
+- file
+- UDP multicast

-This project focuses on how FFmpeg works with MPEG2-TS transport streams and broadcast-specific video (e.g. interlaced video, or 720x576 resolution with 16 empty pixels per line, etc.), but also works with regular media files.
+This project focuses on how FFmpeg works with MPEG2-TS transport streams and broadcast-specific video (e.g. interlaced video, or 720x576 resolution with 16 blanking pixels per line, etc.), but also works with regular media files.

 ## Some screenshots